 And it was from an opportune port visit in December 1986 in Hong Kong that I got to visit my father who I hadn’t seen since I was four.
 We talked as if it was our very first time to hold a conversation, we cried and he asked me about the night that we slipped off never to be seen or heard again for an eternity.

-It was a tear-jerker and too emotional for the likes of a budding, 18-year old Sailor who wanted to spread my wings.
+It was a tear-jerker and too emotional for the likes of a budding, 18-year-old Sailor who wanted to spread my wings.
 We said our hurried good-byes as the ship was preparing to weigh anchor hoping to unite again, and not having to wait another 14 years to do so, but knowing deep inside that the days were numbered and there would be more port visits in other distant lands between here and now.

-I did return to Hong Kong later, much later in my career when I was already a commissioned officer, this time aboard a sprawling aircraft carrier, USS John C. Stennis.
-Unfortunately my father died just a year after I visited him in 1986.
+Unfortunately my father died in 1986 just a year after I visited him.
 I always pondered whether he had waited for the right time to cherish memories and to bury the past before he had to go — his soft, tender ashes scattered like wildflower seeds somewhere along the South China Sea and my memories clung on distant and long hoping never to fade.

 “That’s a very moving tale,” said Peggy.
 “I’m glad you got a chance to join the Navy and see your father again before he passed.”

 It was getting late and the kitchen had already closed.
-I bid Peggy adieu and promised that we wouldn’t wait so long to meetup again.
+I bid Peggy adieu and promised that we wouldn’t wait so long to meet up again.

-“Great to see you Peggy.
+“Great to see you, Peggy.
 Please send my regards to Paul,” as we embraced again and held each other tight for all those years we hadn’t stayed in touch.

-After Peggy drove away in her Lexus, I decided to check out what MGM had to offer in their gargantuan food hall.
+fter Peggy drove away in her Lexus, I decided to check out what MGM had to offer in their gargantuan food hall.
 I strolled inside the South End Market to see a wide variety of food ranging from Asian Noodles to New England seafood.

 I appreciated the fancy food hall feel with a mix of local artisan restaurants and felt that many people here weren’t actually gamblers but drawn by the food.

 A player at the James Bond 007 Thunderball had just won massively with a big win payout of over $1,250.
-I watched him as all the characters lined up with the nice Thunderball theme playing.
+I watched him as all the characters lined up with the signature Thunderball theme playing.

 When the clock struck midnight, I downed my last Tsing Tao and headed out the door to the warm summer night.
 It was a convenient five blocks to my truck where I immediately crawled into my rack and rested peacefully until 7 when the morning commuters started rolling into town.